yandex-cloud/docs/en/datalens/workbooks-collections/index.md

 Workbooks make it much easier to work with objects:

-* They allow you to consistently [set up permissions](./workbooks-operations.md#wb-coll-grant) to linked objects: connections, datasets, charts, and dashboards.
+* They allow you to consistently [set up permissions](./workbooks-operations.md#wb-coll-grant) for linked objects: connections, datasets, charts, and dashboards.
 * With them, you can set up permissions for [user groups](../../organization/operations/create-group.md).
 * You can copy workbooks maintaining the integrity of internal links and making their copies independent of the original.